-All of IHC’s train-the-trainer faculty development courses are predicated on best practices in adult learning and clinician-patient communication.
+All of IHC’s faculty development courses are predicated on best practices in adult learning and clinician-patient communication.
 Active learning is encouraged through case-based discussions, large and small group exercises, video cases, and skills practice sessions.
-Most faculty development courses include skills practice with simulated patients (actors trained to portray patients, family members or providers and to provide feedback to learners).
+Most faculty development courses include skills practice with simulated patients (actors trained to portray patients, family members, or providers, and to provide feedback to learners).
 Course participants also practice presenting and facilitating various segments of the workshop they are studying.
 Under the direction of a trained course facilitator, they give feedback and provide coaching to one another as part of small group activities.

 Participants in IHC train-the-trainer programs report high levels of achievement of the overall training goals: